cameronabrams/pestifer/README.md

 pip install pestifer
 ```

 Once installed, the user has access to the main `pestifer` command.
-I recommend that `pestifer` be installed in a virtual environment in which ambertools>=23.6 is available.
+You must have `ambertools>=23.6` to use the `packmol-memgen` integration.

 ## Release History
 * 1.4.6:
     * progress bars enabled for NAMD, psfgen, and packmol
+    * kick-ass banner option implemented
-    * pidibble dependency updated to 1.1.8
+    * `pidibble` dependency updated to 1.1.8
     * expanded integration of `packmol-memgen`
 * 1.4.5:
     * added `fetch-example` subcommand that just copies the respective example YAML file to the CWD